thephez/docs-core/docs/guide/transactions-standard-transactions.md

 ## Pubkey

-Pubkey <<glossary:outputs>> are a simplified form of the P2PKH pubkey script, but they aren’t as secure as P2PKH, so they generally aren’t used in new transactions anymore.
+Pubkey [outputs](../resources/glossary.md#output) are a simplified form of the P2PKH pubkey script, but they aren’t as secure as P2PKH, so they generally aren’t used in new transactions anymore.

 ```
 Pubkey script: <pubkey> OP_CHECKSIG